 - Cost/benefit ratio of linear feet to acres drained

-- Farmer ability to commit to project implementation and maintenance.
+- Farmer committed to project implementation and maintenance.

-Click on links to our Facebook page below for photos and details on KCD agricultural drainage projects:
+These links to albums on our Facebook page show photos and details about KCD agricultural drainage projects:

 Agricultural Drainage Needs Assessment